QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Randomized low-discrepancy sequences

 Gray code ordering of digital nets enables computing the next point $\bx_{i+1}$ from $\bx_i$ by only adding a single column from each generating matrix.
-Specifically, the $q^\mathrm{th}$ column of each generating matrix gets digitally added to the previous point where $q-1$ is the index of the only digit to be changed in Gray code ordering.
+Specifically, the $q^\mathrm{th}$ column of each generating matrix gets digitally added to the previous point where $q-1$ is the index of the only digit to be changed in Gray code ordering, i.e., in Gray code order only one digit is incremented or decremented by $1$ (modulo $b$) when $i$ is incremented by $1$.
 Gray code orderings for $b=2$ and $b=3$ are shown in \Cref{tab:Gray code}.

-The following code generates $\alpha=2$ higher-order digital nets in base $2$ with $R$ independent LMS and digital shift combinations.
+The following code generates $\alpha=2$ higher-order digital nets in base-$2$ with $R$ independent LMS and digital shift (DS) combinations.